Oslandia/SFCGAL_CI/README.md

 SFCGAL is provided under the following licence LGPL version 2 or later.

+> [!warning]
-:warning: Note that the main dependency for SFCGAL is the CGAL library, and SFCGAL uses CGAL modules which are licenced as GPLv3+.
+> Note that the main dependency for SFCGAL is the CGAL library, and SFCGAL uses CGAL modules which are licenced as GPLv3+.
 Whenever you compile and distribute SFCGAL with the GPL-licenced CGAL, the full packaged result is automatically considered as GPL version 3 or later, due to GPL "viral" property. **If you link and distribute SFCGAL with another software package, be assured to fully understand the implications and check any legal and technical requirements implied by the licence**.